 In case of error in reporting final grades, the instructor shall complete the change of grade form and submit it to the faculty of the appropriate campus for approval.
-If the change is approved by the faculty, the Regional Campus Dean shall inform the Vice Provost for System Affairs and Executive Dean for Extended University of the action taken and request the grade change.
+If the change is approved by the faculty, the Palmetto College Campus Dean shall inform the Office of the Palmetto College Chancellor of the action taken and request the grade change.
 Special make-up work or examinations to change grades already recorded are not permitted.